raghavpatnecha/xmlparse/README.md

 File Info:

-1. print_pick_rules - > Gives all pick rule in xml.
+1. sub_rule_prop_witem.py - > Gives all pick rule in xml, along with where they are attached(works fine).
+Although it gives what triggers them but fails to identify them correctly, as I have ignored the `or` `and` scenario and just manually checked the property

-2. rules_attached_at - > Gives all items where the rule is attached.

-3. xml_ast_parse - > Get all Rules definitions.
+3. xml_ast_ruleparse.py - > Get all Rules definitions.

-4. test_regex_to_get_individual_rule_prop - > test regex created to extracted individual property from Rules.

-5. print_item_prop_useless - > This files prints all properties attached at all ITEM tags.
-Just created for testing as I was not able to figure out the correct approach.

 Few exceptions: